crosswalk-project/crosswalk-website/public/documentation/download_mode.md

 <meta-data android:name="xwalk_verify" android:value="disable" />
 ```

 The normal crosswalk runtime APK (`XWalkRuntimeLib.apk`) is ~28MB.
 We also provde an LZMA-compressed runtime APK (`XWalkRuntimeLibLzma.apk`) which is ~18MB.
-While the compressed APK can save network bandwidth, when the application is first launched the APK must be decompressed (a dialog is displayed during this process).
+While the compressed APK can save network bandwidth, when the application is first launched the APK must be decompressed.
 This only happens during the first launch.

+## Crosswalk Runtime Auto-update
+When your app is built with a later version of Crosswalk and got updated on the client device, the prevoius downloaded Crosswalk Runtime on the client device becomes out-of-date.
+In order to trigger an update to fetch a new copy of Crosswalk Runtime from your web server, we restrict that the build version of the '''xwalk_shared_library''' that you use to build your app must be the same as that in Crosswalk Runtime APK.
+That means, the '''xwalk_shared_library''' and XWalkRuntimeLib[Lzma].apk must come from the same build.
+Also, once you build and update your app with a newer '''xwalk_shared_library''', you have to update the Crosswalk Runtime APK on your web server before publishing your app.